epiforecasts/EpiNow2/README.md

 operational constraints priority will be given to users informing government policy or offering methodological insights.
 We welcome all contributions, in particular those that improve the approach or the robustness of the code base.
+We also welcome additions and extensions to the underlying model either in the form of options or improvements.